judalabs/fintech-payments/README.md

 #### Additional considerations
 - Duplicated transaction avoidance (configurable debounce  w/ default of 2 seconds for the same pair sender+receiver)
 - Failing notifications should be handled to send another time.
+- performant transactions with db indexes
+- Limiting time when calling external API
+- If the company has many products, then balance field could be in another table to avoid user lock